 Apply a small amount over the worst affected areas once on alternate days, and persevere.
 Typically, itch tends to diminish quite early followed by thinning and flattening of plaque and reduced scaling .
 (See cases below).

 Case Study No. 1.
 Rapid elimination of plaque

-This patient, with a four year history of psoriasis did very well using the wheatgrass extract just on alternate days.
+This patient with a four year history of psoriasis did very well using wheatgrass extract on alternate days only.

 Back & buttock lesions

-The photograph on the left (after one month’s treatment with wheatgrass extract) shows thick plaque, heavy scale formation and rough, thickened edges around lesions.
-By this stage, the patient’s itch had significantly improved, and only required occasional topical steroid application.
+On the left (one month’s wheatgrass extract) shows thick plaque, heavy scale formation and rough, thickened edges around lesions and the patient’s itch had improved significantly requiring topical steroids occasionally.